The Social Circus Myanmar Project

 - Develop funding streams locally and internationally

-- Develop a 5 year plan with Myanmar partners to establish a social circus network and training centre.
+- Develop a plan with Myanmar partners to establish a social circus network and training centre.

 - Partner with other creative, educational and civil society initiatives